quicbit-js/qb-cycle0/readme.md

 Find repeating series from the zeroth offset.

-Useful for compression that scans files with fixed or semi-known patterns patterns.
+Useful for compression that scans files with fixed or semi-known patterns.

 This algorithm shouldn't be confused with more popular pattern searches which seek out the start of a pattern, "mu".
 This algorithm just seeks the cycle from